 Two ways in

-Start a fresh camera app - add the web-vision-cam starter.
-It is a fullscreen camera app that already switches between gesture, object, and pose detection with a live FPS readout, and ships the kit pre-installed:
+Start a fresh camera app - add the web-vision-cam starter: a fullscreen camera app that already switches between gesture, object, and pose detection with a live FPS readout, kit pre-installed:

 add name=web-vision-cam title="..."